Deploy via a Kubernetes Deployment#

 4. Deploy the front-end service#

-The frontend deployment contains the node.js frontend for our application along with a few other Kubernetes objects to illustrate examples.
+The frontend deployment contains the node.js frontend for our application along with a few other Kubernetes objects.

 If you open the ostoy-fe-deployment.yaml you will see we are defining: